This blog about Vitamin D for Mental Health was originally published February 2018. It was updated with more great information in February 2020.

 FUN FACT: More scientific articles about vitamin D have been published since 2000 than any other vitamin.

 Let’s talk about the many roles vitamin D has in promoting good health.
 We’ll also go over the different forms of vitamin D and what exactly is a deficiency.
-Finally, I’ll give you three sources of this critical nutrient and how much we should get.
+Finally, I’ll give you three sources of this critical nutrient and how much we should get enough vitamin D for mental health.
 Let’s make sure you’re getting enough!

 Even though it is called a vitamin, vitamin D acts like a hormone!
 That means it’s produced in one part of the body (the skin), and travels through to act on another part (e.g. the bones and others).